1999 TR11: Orbit and classification

 It is a member of the plutinos, a group of resonant trans-Neptunian objects named after Pluto.
-Located in the inner region of Kuiper belt, the plutinos are making 2 orbits for every 3 Neptune makes.
+Located in the inner region of Kuiper belt, the plutinos have a 2:3 orbital resonance with Neptune.

 Numbering and naming

-As of 2018, this minor planet has neither been numbered nor named by the Minor Planet Center.
+As of 2025, this minor planet has neither been numbered nor named by the Minor Planet Center.
 The official discoverer(s) will be defined when the object is numbered.